Furniture & Home Improvement Ombudsman: TFO

 The name The Furniture Ombudsman (TFO) was adopted in January 2007.
+Kevin Grix, a non-practising barrister, was appointed the Chief Ombudsman in 2008.

 In 2011 TFO applied for membership of the OFT's Consumer Codes Approval Scheme (CCAS).
 When this scheme closed in 2013, membership had not been granted.
 Oversight of the CCAS was passed to the Trading Standards Institute in 2013 who took over consideration of TFO's application.

 In 2014 TFO was re-established as a not for profit company outside of the control and ownership of FIRA.

 TFO provides a testing and inspection service, training services (in consumer law and complaint handling, primarily to businesses) and a dispute resolution service.
 The latter is the most significant aspect of its business and is based around a code of practice and basic consumer and contract law.

 Several bodies refer consumers to TFO, including the Trading Standards Institute, Citizens Advice Bureau and the European Commission.
 TFO is a full ombudsman member of the Ombudsman Association.